Spinal Osteoarthritis Treatment in Fort Worth, TX

 - Ensure that work equipment is situated in an ergonomic manner that supports the neck and back.

-How Painful Is Osteoarthritis?
+How Painful Is Spinal Osteoarthritis?

 Osteoarthritis of the spine can become quite uncomfortable.
 The condition may lead to narrowing in the spinal canal, resulting in nerve compression that causes various symptoms.
 Treatment for osteoarthritis is intended to minimize pain and improve range of motion.
 This can often be achieved without surgery.
 The earlier that osteoarthritis is accurately diagnosed and treated, the faster the patient may gain relief from uncomfortable aches and pains related to their condition.

-Diagnosing Osteoarthritis Of The Spine
+How is Osteoarthritis Of The Spine Diagnosed?

-What Should You Not Do With Osteoarthritis?
+What Should You Avoid With Osteoarthritis?

 People who have osteoarthritis in one or more spinal segments may be advised to attend physical therapy to strengthen muscles and improve flexibility.
 Additionally, a doctor may recommend certain activity restrictions.
 These may include: